 Key Dates for Blackpool Winter Gardens

-The venue featured concert rooms, and promenades which were followed with various projects through to 1939 including the Opera House, Empress Ballrooms and Spanish Suites.
+It featured concert rooms, and promenades.
+Various projects followed, through to 1939, including the Opera House, Empress Ballrooms and Spanish Suites.

-The largest building project at the Winter Gardens Blackpool since completion of the Opera House in 1939 is now well underway, with the new Conference and Exhibition Centre which is set to open in 2019.
+The new Conference and Exhibition Centre is now complete.
+It’s the largest building project at the Winter Gardens Blackpool since completion of the Opera House in 1939.

 - 1889 – Opera House Theatre v1 opened

-- 1896 – The Blackpool Ferris Wheel was built at the Winter Gardens
+- Also in 1896 – Visitors could now enjoy the new Blackpool Ferris Wheel at the Winter Gardens

 - 1928 – The Tower Company took over the Winter Gardens Company

-- 1931 – Galleon Bar, Spanish Hall and Baronial Hall were added
+- 1931 – Galleon Bar, Spanish Hall and Baronial Hall added

-- 1939 – Opera House Theatre was rebuilt – v3 is the current one.
+- 1939 – The Opera House Theatre is rebuilt for a third time.
+Version 3 is the current one still in use today.
 Did you know that the 3000 seater theatre is one of the largest in the country?

-- 1955 – The first Royal Variety Performance outside London was held at the Winter Gardens
+- 1955 – The Royal Variety Performance is held here – the first one to be held outside London

 - 1967 – EMI took over the Winter Gardens complex